About Associate Professor Min Chen

 A/Prof Min Chen completed her BSc and M Sc degrees at the North-East Normal University in China and Her PhD degree in the University of Sydney.
-She has been awarded an Australian Postdoctoral Research Fellow (2004-2006) and QEII Fellow (2008-).
-She has been appointed as an Associate Professor in the School of Biological Science since March, 2011.
+She is an Associate Professor in the School of Biological Science and has been awarded an Australian Research Council Future Fellow (2013-2016).
 The focus of her research is the molecular mechanism of photosynthesis driven by red-shifted chlorophylls, biosynthetic pathway of those chlorophylls and their photo-regulatory mechanisms.
 The important outcomes of her research include:

-Ecological adaptation of Chl d and its containing organisms
+• Ecological adaptation of redshifted chlorophylls and their containing organisms

 - Chen M and Blankenship RB (2011) Expanding the solar spectrum used by photosynthesis, Trends in Plant Science (accepted on March 11, 2011). http://dx.doi.org/10.1016/j.tplants.2011.03.011 PMID unknown

 - Chen M, Schliep M, Willows R, Cai Z-L, Neilan BA and Scheer H (2010) A red-shifted chlorophyll, Science 329:1718-1719; published online 19 August 2010. http://dx.doi.org/10.1126/science.1191127 PMID: 20724585